turingschool-examples/adopt-dont-shop-7/doc/user_stories.md

 As a visitor
 When I visit an admin application show page
-And I approve all pets on the application
-And when I visit the show pages for those pets
+And I approve all pets on the application (application_pet) And when I visit the show pages for those pets
 Then I see that those pets are no longer "adoptable"
 ```